canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 ## Overview

+This guide intended to introduce end users to complete ML workflow using Kubeflow.
+In particular, examples of Kubeflow pipeline using Katib hyperparameter tuning and ML Flow model registry are presented along with some common pipeline steps interfaces such as S3.

+The following diagram outlines ML workflow presented in this guide.
+Major pipeline steps include:
+- Ingestion of dataset.
+- Cleaning up the dataset.
+- Store of cleaned data to S3 bucket.
+- Hyperparameter tuning using Katib and Tensorflow training container image (with ML Flow store functionality).
+- Converting Katib results to streamlined format.
+- Model training using tuning results.
+- Storing the resulting production model to ML Flow model registry.

 ![Diagram](./images/ML-Workflow-Demo-Diagram.png)

-`images/` directory contains all related screenshorts and diagrams. `resources/` directory contains Jupyter notebook containing all steps in this guide, `Dockerfile` and Python script for training image used in this guide.
+This repository contains all artifacts needed to support this guide. `images/` directory contains all related screenshorts and diagrams. `resources/` directory contains Jupyter notebook containing all steps in this guide, `Dockerfile` and Python script for training image used in this guide.

 ## Prerequisites